stevenbenner/stevenbenner.com/src/content/posts/2010-02-07-poor-mans-source-code-repository-and-versioning-with-dropbox.md

 ### Conclusion

-For big-project work in a multi-developer environment Dropbox will certainly not replace your CVS/VSS/SVN/GIT code repository.
+For big-project work in a multi-developer environment Dropbox will certainly not replace your CVS/VSS/<abbr title="Apache Subversion">SVN</abbr>/git code repository.
 Having tools like diffs, branches and merges integrated into the repository is absolutely required in a corporate environment.
 But for one man projects or freelance work where you can’t really justify the cost or the time for managing a real code repository, Dropbox is a good choice.